Same-sex marriage in New Brunswick: Court ruling

 In April 2005, four same-sex couples filed a court challenge, Harrison v.
-AG of Canada, against the government's policy of denying marriage licences to same-sex couples.
+Canada (Attorney General), against the government's policy of denying marriage licences to same-sex couples.
 The couples included prominent New Brunswick gay rights advocate Art Vautour-Toole and his husband Wayne Toole (who had married in Ontario), as well as Catherine Sidney and Bridget McGale, who were denied a licence in Saint John, Wayne Harrison and Ross Leavitt, and James Crooks and Carl Trickey.
 Their lawyer, Allison Menard, agreed to represent the couples in court free of charge.
 The case named both the provincial and federal attorneys general as defendants, Brad Green and Irwin Cotler.
 Menard told The Globe and Mail: "Because Parliament is not doing its job, these couples are being forced to make their challenge in court."
 A spokesman for Canadians for Equal Marriage confirmed that the couples were "frustrated" with the parliamentary delay in passing the Civil Marriage Act, "It is clear that this court action is a last resort taken by gay and lesbian couples in New Brunswick who want to join the other nearly 90 percent of Canadians who live in jurisdictions where same-sex couples have the right to marry, They don't have that right in New Brunswick, even though they are Canadian citizens, taxpayers and contributing members of their community."

-On June 23 of that year, Judge Judy Clendenning of the Court of Queen's Bench of New Brunswick in Moncton ruled that the province's failure to issue marriage licences to same-sex couples was a violation of their Charter rights, in accordance with court rulings in other provinces.
-She allowed a ten-day grace period to the government to make the necessary administrative adjustments, after which it had to begin issuing same-sex marriage licences.
+On June 23 of that year, Judge Judith Clendening of the Court of Queen's Bench of New Brunswick in Moncton ruled that the province's failure to issue marriage licences to same-sex couples was a violation of their Charter rights, in accordance with court rulings in other provinces and territories.
+She allowed a ten-day grace period to the government to make the necessary administrative adjustments, after which it had to begin issuing marriage licences.
 This was less than a month before the Parliament of Canada made same-sex marriage legal throughout the country.
 The new licences became available on July 4.
 This decision meant that about 90% of the Canadian population were living in provinces and territories where same-sex marriage is legal.
-The federal Civil Marriage Act which received royal assent on July 20, 2005 expanded this number to cover the entire country.
+The federal Civil Marriage Act, which received royal assent on July 20, 2005, expanded this number to cover the entire country.